warwick358/glowbitclolurtiltutorial/colourtilt.md

 ## Step 3
 In this step we will set the brightness.
 LED's use a scale from 0 - 255 for brighness.
 We will go to the "more" tab
-under the "neopixal" tab and select the "setBrightness" block place it under the "set strip" block.
+Under the "neopixal" tab and select the "setBrightness" block place it under the "set strip" block.
 Change the number to 50.

 ```blocks